What's New from the Charities Directorate of CRA

 The Canada Revenue Agency (CRA) has revoked the charitable registration of the Friends and Skills Connection Centre, a charity based in Etobicoke, Ontario.
 The revocation was effective as of September 13, 2014.
 According to CRA, the charity was not maintaining adequate books and records, failed to file an accurate T3010 Return, failed to operate within its charitable mandate, and was conducting serious breaches with respect to its receipting practices.
 Also, one of the directors of the charity was determined by CRA to be an ineligible individual.
 Here is an excerpt from the notice of intention to revoke letter issued by CRA:

 September 12, 2014

-Did Mr. Imoh give charitable donations of 45,000, in cash, to Revival Time Ministries International over 3 year?
+Did Mr. Imoh give charitable donations of 45,000, in cash, to Revival Time Ministries International over 3 years?
 Did Mr. Bello give $15,000 to the same charity?
 This is the crux of the case.
 You can read about Revival Time Ministries International's revocation by CRA here.
 (As an aside and outside the scope of charity law you can read about allegations of sexual assault here.)
 Far from having poor records or no records the charity produced some Canadian bank statements which the charity seemed to prepare for itself.
-I did not that you can prepare your own bank statements but I learn a new thing everyday!
+I did not know that you can prepare your own bank statements but I learn a new thing everyday!
 This case really enhanced my understanding of charity law in Canada!